JackSomm/vf-dev-project/README.md

 The contact flow is called "Vanity Number Flow"

 The phone number to access the contact flow is 1 (800) 214-8854

+There is a simple CloudFormation stack template (template.yaml) that can be used to create a the lambda function with it's needed permissions.

+In order to import the contact flow, please download the importable JSON file from [here](https://vf-dev-project-lambda.s3.us-west-2.amazonaws.com/Vanity+Number+Flow)

 # Explination of Contact Flow
 It's obviously best to start with some kind of greeting and indentifying who the customer is calling.
 While it's a little over kill in this case, by allowing the customer to start the process of converting their phone number to vanity numbers we give them agency and avoid any unecessary function invocations.